-- The block MUST pass the difficulty filter defined in § 6.4.2 'Difficulty filter' on p.
-44. - solution MUST represent a valid Equihash solution as defined in § 6.4.1 'Equihash' on p.
-43. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on the production network, or block height 653606 or greater on the test network, nTime MUST be less than or equal to the median-time-past of that block plus $90 \cdot 60$ seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - The block height MUST be encoded as the first item in the coinbase transaction's scriptSig, as specified in [BIP-34].
+- The block MUST pass the difficulty filter defined in §7.4.2 'Difficulty filter' on p.
+47. - solution MUST represent a valid Equihash solution as defined in §7.4.1 'Equihash' on p.
+46. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on Mainnet, or block height 653606 or greater on Testnet, nTime MUST be less than or equal to the median-time-past of that block plus 90 · 60 seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - The block height MUST be encoded as the first item in the coinbase transaction's scriptSig, as specified in [BIP-34].
 The format of the height is "serialized CScript" the first byte is the number of bytes in the number, and the following bytes are the signed little-endian representation of the number. - · TODO: Other rules inherited from Bitcoin.